NCIP/CTAT_testkit/README.md

-# CTAT_testkit
+# STAR-Fusion-Tutorial
-small testkit for checking CTAT module executions
+Tutorial for STAR-Fusion, FusionInspector, and de novo reconstruction of fusion transcripts using Trinity